SAP-samples/teched2022-DA161/exercises/ex3/README.md

 ![image](https://user-images.githubusercontent.com/112718519/198373245-3b43abfb-a739-4916-8911-4192dfc3a354.png)

 🚩 Welcome to Scripting!
 Scripting allows you to write scripts that can perform complex actions for widgets, such as customizing user interactions in widgets.
-While writing the scripts, you can press Ctrl + Space on your keyboard to show all the available scripting commands.
+While writing the scripts, you can press CTRL + SPACE on your keyboard to show all the available scripting commands.

 30. Type **Popup_1.**

 ![image](https://user-images.githubusercontent.com/112718519/198373291-5bc09c7d-a9bc-4422-92ed-ce9f3183b880.png)

-31. Press **Ctrl + Space** on your keyboard to open a list of available scripting commands.
+31. Press **CTRL + SPACE** on your keyboard to open a list of available scripting commands.
 Click **open**.
 This command enables the Popup to open when it is clicked.

 ![image](https://user-images.githubusercontent.com/112718519/198373330-bdd994a8-27ed-47aa-b60c-c1ebf223228e.png)